captnced2/IXION-SpecializationsCustomizer/README.md

 - Food: 72
 - Recycle: 72

-The required scores to reach the specific specialization tiers in a sector are:
+The default required scores to reach the specific specialization tiers in a sector are:
 - Industry: T1: 300, T2: 800
 - Population: T1: 400, T2: 1000
 - Space: T1: 450, T2: 700